jeftegoes/AwsOverview/AWS CloudFormation.md

 ![CloudFormation StackSet](Images/AWSCloudFormationStackSet.png)

-# 10. Drift
+# 10. Drift detection

 - CloudFormation allows you to create infrastructure.
 - But it doesn't protect you against manual configuration changes.
 - How do we know if our resources have drifted?
-- We can use CloudFormation drift!
+  - We can use **CloudFormation drift detection**!
   - Not all resources are supported yet: [Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html)

 # 11. Stack Policies